Saturday, December 31, 2016

 Plot Summary

 One of the series of experimental military robots called Number 5 gains human-like intelligence and consciousness after being struck by lightning and escapes.
 He finds a home with a young woman named Stephanie Speck, who believes him to be an alien but later befriends him.
-Now its creator, Newton Crosby and his assistant are hot on the trail of finding him before the military plans to take him apart and permanently scrap the entire project.
+Now, its creator, Newton Crosby and his assistant are on the trail of finding him before the military plans to take him apart and permanently scrap the entire project.
 Can Number 5 evade the army and convince his creator that he is alive?

 Cast